urvishvasani/Sync-Ends/Results.md

 # Phase 3 Experiment

-In this experiment, we evaluated the performance improvement of the API consumer in a rapidly developing environment.
+In this experiment, we evaluated the improvement in performance of the API consumer in a rapidly developing environment.

 ## It vs Not It
 In the presence of this sync-ends service, once the change is made to the API in the postman collection, the changes are directly fetched from the Postman and a slack message is sent in the channel with a detailed diff notifying the API consumer of this change.